cuiyongbo/hello-world/my_wiki/languages/english_notes_5.rst

 |
 | hide
 | Definition:  an animal's skin, especially when it is bought or sold or used for leather. [兽皮]
-| Usgae: boots made from buffalo hide.
+| Usage: boots made from buffalo hide.
 | Phrase: hide one's head
 | Definition: cover up one's face or keep out of sight, especially from shame.
 | Phrase: hide one's light under a bushel